When my first daughter in law was pregnant three years ago, I had some sobering revelations and want to share them with you mothers out there.

 The experience of pregnancy and giving birth recalls an ancient “sisterhood” of women.
 In ancient civilized times, it was the older woman (women) who helped the young women give birth because they had “been there, done that” and knew what worked.

-Information was handed down by first observing births and later by word of mouth, then much later by the written word.
+Information was handed down by first observing or assisting with births and later by word of mouth, then much later by the written word.
 For the mother to be regaled with advice was kind of an expected behavior from the other experienced women in the family/community.